 Like you, the sky doesn’t listen to people on the ground, doesn’t stop the rain to spare feelings.
-I guess eventually I found that instead of screeching at the sky to no consideration, it’s easier to say nothing, to say nothing at all.
+I guess eventually I found that instead of screeching at the sky, it’s easier to say nothing, to say nothing at all.

-Even if I wanted to yell back, even if angry words pushed against my too-still lips, I’m sure I would find the will to swallow such shouts.
+Even if I wanted to yell back, even if angry words pushed against my still lips, I’m sure I would find the will to swallow such shouts.

 This piece has been published in Teen Ink’s monthly print magazine.